operatorequals/covertutils/docs/components.rst

 Components
 ===========

-Here you can find code snippets from `covertutils` basic internal components.
+Here you can find code snippets from *covertutils* basic internal components.
-They are documented under the :ref:`covertutils` pages, but here they will parade in all their glory.
+They are documented under the :mod:`covertutils` pages, but here they will parade in all their glory.

 Their understanding is essential in case you want to create a new Orchestrator (:class:`covertutils.orchestration.orchestrator.Orchestrator`) class, or generally tinker with the internals.